franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Implement script tag that has type module and the script from register.js
-  - This script tag needs to be before the form tag.
-- Implement status deletion.
-  - Every status carousel will have a button containing in it's dataset the status ID.
 - Re think if chat dropdown toggle button should be re added (see difference between march 30 last two commits in chats.html ONLY,  don't touch js )
 - Modify the messages HTML and style to display the 'read' icon and the hour from the date.
 - Make it so when a message gets updated or deleted, the other user will be able to see the message edition.